fbpx

 Why You Should Consider Getting The Search Conducted By A Research Firm/Attorney?

 Going the DIY way sounds amazing, but it has its own set of cons.
-It can never be said with confidence that no prior art went unsearched as the search needs skills, training, and practice.
-Any prior art if missed could lead to the rejection of the patent application or termination of the granted patent at a later stage.
+It can never be said confidently that no prior art went unsearched, as the search needs skills, training, and practice.
+Any prior art, if missed, could lead to the rejection of the patent application or termination of the granted patent at a later stage.

 Hence, it becomes paramount that the task is assigned to professionals who know their way in the business – aka conducting a comprehensive search.
 It is also extremely important to choose the right firm to do the job, whose mission is to help you with your end goal and not just take up a search as a vending machine approach.
 In other words, you should be looking for a service partner and not a vendor to carry out your search to get the best results.

-To find the best vendor for the job, research around a bit, read some of the reviews/testimonials posted by others who have perused a particular attorney’s service – In short, do your homework before settling with an attorney for the search.
-The chances of getting a patent grant for your application and retaining the validity of your granted patent depend a lot upon the attorney you choose to conduct the search on your behalf, so choose wisely.
+To find the best vendor for the job, research a bit and read some of the reviews/testimonials posted by others who have perused a particular attorney’s service.
+In short, do your homework before settling with an attorney for the search.
+The chances of getting a patent grant for your application and retaining the validity of your granted patent depend a lot upon the attorney you choose to search on your behalf, so choose wisely.

 Here are some of our helpful guides that can help you out here: